thephpleague/openapi-psr7-validator/README.md

 ## OpenAPI (OAS) Terms
 There are some specific terms that are used in the package.
-These terms come from OAS 3 specification:
+These terms come from OpenAPI:
-- `specification` - an OAS data expressed in JSON or YAML file
+- `specification` - an OpenAPI document describing an API, expressed in JSON or YAML file
-- `data` - actual thing that we validate against a specification
+- `data` - actual thing that we validate against a specification, including body and metadata
-- `schema` - data type specification
+- `schema` - the part of the specification that describes the body of the request / response
 - `keyword` - properties that are used to describe the instance are called key words, or schema keywords
 - `path` - a relative path to an individual endpoint